-We are a clinical-stage biotechnology company applying our leadership position in the field of calcium dysregulation by targeting SERCA enzymes to develop novel therapies for diseases with tremendous unmet medical needs.
-Sarco/endoplasmic reticulum Ca 2+ -ATPase, or SERCA, enzymes are a family of enzymes that play an integral part in the regulation of intra-cellular calcium in all human cells.
-Calcium dysregulation is implicated in a number of important and complex medical conditions and diseases, such as heart failure, which is a clinical syndrome characterized by poor heart function, resulting in inadequate blood flow to meet the body's metabolic needs, as well as blood vessel health, diabetes and neurodegenerative diseases.
-Our therapeutic portfolio for diseases characterized by SERCA enzyme deficiency includes both gene therapies and small molecule compounds.
-MYDICAR, our most advanced product candidate, uses gene therapy to target SERCA2a, which is an enzyme that becomes deficient in patients with heart failure.
-SERCA2a was scientifically validated as a molecular target for heart failure in the 1990s and became a focus of internal discovery efforts for many large pharmaceutical companies.
+We are a clinical-stage biotechnology company with industry-leading expertise in the development of cardiovascular gene therapy.
+We apply our leadership position in the field of gene therapy and calcium dysregulation to develop novel therapies for diseases with high unmet medical needs.
+Our lead programs target sarco/endoplasmic reticulum Ca2+ -ATPase, or SERCA, enzymes, which are a family of enzymes that play an integral part in the regulation of intra-cellular calcium in all human cells.
+Calcium dysregulation is implicated in a number of important and complex medical conditions and diseases, such as heart failure, which is a clinical syndrome characterized by poor heart function resulting in inadequate blood flow to meet the body's metabolic needs, as well as blood vessel health, diabetes and neurodegenerative diseases.
+SERCA2a, an enzyme that becomes deficient in patients with heart failure, was scientifically validated as a molecular target for heart failure in the 1990s and became a focus of internal discovery efforts for many large pharmaceutical companies.
 However, to date, no other company has been successful in targeting SERCA2a using traditional discovery methods.

+Our therapeutic portfolio includes both gene therapies and small molecule compounds targeting diseases characterized by SERCA enzyme deficiency.
+MYDICAR, our most advanced product candidate, uses gene therapy to target SERCA2a.
 We believe that our gene therapy approach to modulating SERCA2a overcomes the issues encountered by previous efforts and has the potential to provide transformative disease-modifying effects with long-term benefits in patients with heart failure.
-In addition, we have identified a number of potential first-in-class compounds addressing novel targets in diabetes and neurodegenerative diseases with our small molecule platform of SERCA2b modulators.
+In addition, we have in-licensed worldwide rights to patents covering an additional gene therapy product opportunity, the membrane-bound form of Stem Cell Factor, or mSCF, for the treatment of cardiac ischemic damage.
+We have also identified a number of potential first-in-class compounds addressing novel targets in diabetes and neurodegenerative diseases with our small molecule platform of SERCA2b modulators.

 We are the first company to enter clinical development with a product candidate, MYDICAR, that selectively targets SERCA2a.
 We refer to our Phase 1 trial and Phase 2a trial of MYDICAR together as our CUPID 1 trial.
-In Phase 2a of our CUPID 1 trial, 39 patients with systolic heart failure, which is caused by the inability of the heart to pump blood efficiently due to weakening and enlargement of the ventricles, were enrolled in a randomized, doubleblind, placebo-controlled trial, where MYDICAR was found to be safe and well-tolerated, reduced heart failure-related hospitalizations, improved patients' symptoms, quality of life and serum biomarkers, and improved key markers of cardiac function predictive of survival, such as end systolic volume.
-Based on these results, as well as our previous preclinical studies and clinical trials, we advanced MYDICAR to a 250-patient randomized, double-blind, placebocontrolled international Phase 2b trial in patients with systolic heart failure, which we refer to as CUPID 2.
-We completed enrollment of CUPID 2 in February 2014 and expect to announce results in April 2015.
-If successful, these results, along with other studies, will form the basis for regulatory submissions for approval with the United States Food and Drug Administration, or FDA, and European Medicines Agency, or EMA.
-In 2012, we obtained a Special Protocol Assessment, or SPA, whereby the FDA agreed to use time-to-multiple heart failure-related hospitalizations as the primary endpoint for a MYDICAR Phase 3 pivotal trial.
-Our ongoing CUPID 2 trial uses a similar clinical protocol with identical endpoints as agreed to in the SPA.
-In May 1998, the FDA published "Guidance for Industry-Providing Clinical Evidence of Effectiveness for Human Drug and Biological Products" outlining the conditions in which a single trial might be sufficient to support a BLA submission.
-We believe that the FDA may not require us to complete additional trials of MYDICAR for the treatment of systolic heart failure if the results of our CUPID 2 trial meet the requirements for a single trial set forth in this guidance.
-In November 2013, the EMA indicated that if MYDICAR demonstrates a substantial and highly significant treatment effect in the advanced heart failure population, and no untoward effects attributable to MYDICAR are observed, a safety database of approximately 205-230 MYDICAR-treated subjects may be sufficient for a safety assessment to allow for acceptance of an MAA for MYDICAR for the treatment of systolic heart failure.
-We therefore believe that, if the above conditions are met, a Phase 3 trial may not be required for marketing approval in Europe.
+In Phase 2a of our CUPID 1 trial, 39 patients with heart failure for reduced ejection fraction, or HFrEF, which is caused by the inability of the heart to pump blood efficiently due to weakening and enlargement of the ventricles, were enrolled in a randomized, double-blind, placebo-controlled trial.
+MYDICAR was safe and well-tolerated, reduced heart failure-related hospitalizations, improved patients' symptoms, quality of life and serum biomarkers and improved key markers of cardiac function predictive of survival, such as end systolic volume.
+Based on these results, as well as our previous preclinical studies and clinical trials, we advanced MYDICAR to a 250-patient randomized, double-blind, placebo-controlled international Phase 2b trial in patients with HFrEF, which we refer to as CUPID 2.
+We completed enrollment of CUPID 2 in February 2014, reached the primary analysis data cutoff in February 2015 and expect to un-blind the data and announce results in late April 2015.
+If successful, these results, along with other studies, could form the basis for regulatory submissions for approval with the United States Food and Drug Administration, or FDA, and European Medicines Agency, or EMA.